Serifos

 Cyclades, Greece

 On this Ferryhopper page, you can find tips for the best beaches, villages and food on the island.
-You will also find useful information about the ferry trip to Serifos, all available ferry connections, and book ferry tickets at no extra cost!
+You will also find useful information about the ferry trip to Serifos, all available ferry connections and book ferry tickets with ease!

-White houses at the village of Chora in Serifos
+White houses at the village of Chora in Serifos, Greece

 White houses of traditional architecture at the village of Chora in Serifos